How to Copy Google Drive Files/Folder to another Account?

 - Create a separate google chrome profile for each of your google accounts so that you can separately save bookmarks and browser history.

-- Sync your both accounts to each other so that you can access all your data.
+- Sync both accounts to each other so that you can access all your data.

-This article discussed briefly how to migrate folders/files from one google drive account to another drive account.
+This article discussed how to migrate folders/files from one Google Drive account to another drive account.
 The complete procedure of folders/files migration has been divided into 3 categories:

 - Migration of folders/files, using the sharing option.